daniyar15/hireme-server-1/README.md

   role,
   company_id,
   job_type,
-  createdAt,            // only in response updatedAt,            // only in response
+  created_at,            // only in response
+  updated_at            // only in response
 }
 ```